Borderline women, and men who love them.

 which is often not remembered--but

-fuels her fascination with men who are already involved with, or married
+it can fuel her fascination with men who are already involved with,

-safety and well-being, and as a child she may have repeatedly heard;
+concern for her safety and well-being, and as a child she may have

-It's incredibly sad and shocking to even imagine
+incredibly sad and shocking to even imagine that a Borderline's

 episodes that occurred during physical/emotional violations.